bvtrinh/tuning/README.md

 ## Does this project have many individual features, or one main feature (possibility with many subproblems)?
 These are the ‘epics’ of your project.

+### Song guessing

+### Leaderboards
+Leaderboards will provide users the opportunity to compete with their friends and to show off their knowledge of music.
+For each category of music (rock, hip-hop, modern) there will be two leaderboards associated with it: one for single-player and one for multiplayer.
+As well as a single and multiplayer global leaderboard that takes the cumulative score of all categories.
+Leaderboards will contain the rankings of the top players, their win-loss ratio, how many ranks they gained in the past week and their score.
+Scores will determine the rankings of the top players on the leaderboards and will be referenced from a user’s profile.
+Scores will be determined by how quickly a user answers correctly.
+Leaderboards will be updated periodically every 3 hours (tentative).

+### Profiles

+### Multiplayer

 ## What are some sample stories/scenarios?
 For example, as a regular user to your site, what types of things can I do?
 These are the ‘stories’ of your project.

 ## Is the amount of work required in this proposal enough for five group members?